afinetooth/unity/README.md

 unity
 =====

-Unity: A gem for maintaining a consistent user experience between users of different unit systems.
+A gem for maintaining a consistent experience between users of different unit systems.